ethanliu/iLyricsCloud/README.md

 1. Download and unzip source.
 1. Create a database on your server, skip if choose SQLite.
-1. Create a "cache" directory if not exists, and make sure the cache folder is writable.
+1. Create a directory "`cache`" if not exists, and make sure the cache directory is writable.
 1. Rename or copy config.sample.php to config.php.
-1. Change DATABASE_DSN to matches your choice.
+1. Change `DATABASE_DSN` to matches your choice.
-1. Change ADMIN_USER and ADMIN_PASS to something more secure.
+1. Change `ADMIN_USER` and `ADMIN_PASS` to something more secure.
-1. Open ilyrics-cloud/admin/ in browser, click install database.
+1. Open `ilyrics-cloud/admin/` in browser, click install database.
 1. Click Search from navigation, have a search test see if anything works.

 ## Plugins